1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 This warranty is in place of all other warranties, including warranty of fitness for a particular purpose and warranty of merchantability and excludes any liability for incidental or consequential damages.
 If your Fenix product has a manufacturer’s defect covered by our warranty, we will either repair or replace it, at our option, without charge.
 Most damaged Fenix products not covered by the warranty can still be repaired.
 If repair costs and handling charges apply, you will be notified prior to any service.
 All warranty repairs or replacements are at the sole discretion of the Fenix Lighting US Authorized Repair Center and we reserve the right to refuse a request.

-LED, Lens, Bezel, Beam, and Reflector
+LED/LEP/HID, Lens, Bezel, Reflector, and Beam

 While some bigger brands ignore sharing the name of type of LED, Fenix doesn’t.
 They openly admit the type of LED used in this model, namely the Luminus SFT70.
 This particular one is a cool white version.